mathren/mesa25_best_practices/Instructions.md

 Watch your model evolve.
 The terminal output is often the quickest way to get an idea of what's going on, but it may scroll too fast to look at it.
-You can **pause (without killing) the run with `Ctrl-Z` and resume it typing** `f g`.
+You can **pause (without killing) the run with `Ctrl-Z` and resume it typing** `fg`.

 At model `1266` you should hit the `hydro_failed` condition.

-At this point, for an individual model I may fiddle a bit to find a work-around (e.g., fiddling with increasing resolution, decreasing `min_timestep_limit`), but that can often become a messy random walk in the forest of MESA parameters.
+At this point, for an individual model one may fiddle a bit to find a work-around (e.g., fiddling with increasing resolution, decreasing `min_timestep_limit`), but that can often become a messy random walk in the forest of MESA parameters.
 Sometimes, a problem cannot be worked